shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “This one yinglet.
 Yinglet no eat bread.
 And for good reason.”

 “Hi everyone!”
 Reesu teased.
-“I’m a Yinglet!
-And my one weakness is bread!”
+“I’m Gale the Yinglet!
+My one weakness is bread!”

 “Reesu!”
 Gra stared.